The Growing Child: 1-Year-Olds

-By about 18 months of age, children start to understand symbols.
+By about 18 months old, children start to understand symbols.
 This is the relationship of objects and their meanings.
-Children may progress at different rates, but these are some of the common milestones children may reach in this age group:
+Children may progress at different rates.
+But these are some of the common milestones children may reach in this age group:

 Waves bye-bye and plays pat-a-cake

 By 18 months understands 1-step questions and commands such as "Where is the ball?"